The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Working directors obtain insurance via the following process:

-• The director’s company applies for insurance on the basis that their director is a ‘working director’ as defined in the legislation.
+• the director’s company applies for insurance on the basis that their director is a ‘working director’ as defined in the legislation

-• The company provides information to the insurer concerning the working director’s remuneration when issuing or renewing the insurance policy.
+• the company provides information to the insurer concerning the working director’s remuneration when issuing or renewing the insurance policy

-• Once the policy is in effect, the working director is deemed a worker under the legislation.
+• once the policy is in effect, the working director is deemed a worker under the legislation.

 Can the insurer dispute whether a person is a working director of the company?

 There is a mechanism for determining disputes as to whether a director was a ‘working director’ prior to the policy of insurance being issued.
-You or your insurer may lodge an application with the Workers’ Compensation Conciliation Service.
+You or your insurer may lodge an application with the Workers Compensation Conciliation Service.

 Once a policy has been issued, an insurer cannot decline to indemnify you on the basis that the working director is not a ‘worker’ or the company is not the employer of the working director.